nbah22/genetic-algorithms/README.md

 The genetic algorithm lying in the base of this project can also be applied to different tasks.

-To launch the program, execute _Launch.py_ with Python 3 interpreter or execute _Launch.bat_ if you are using Windows.
+To launch the program, execute _Launch.py_ with Python 3 interpreter or execute _Launch.bat_ if you are using Windows or _Launch.sh_ if you are using Linux.

 **TODO:**
 - Make individuals differentiate